A Dental & Denture is accepting new patients!

 - Your gag reflex and flow of saliva are somewhat decreased.

-- Nitrous oxide can reduce the discomfort or anxiety associated with an injection of local anesthesia; in some cases (particularly with small children) it takes the place of an injection all together.
+- Laughing gas can reduce the discomfort or anxiety associated with an injection of local anesthesia; in some cases (particularly with small children), it takes the place of an injection altogether.

 - Most importantly, it helps to eliminate fear and reduces anxiety by helping you relax.

 Nearly all patients.
-There are practically no side effects associated with nitrous oxide use.
+There are practically no side effects associated with laughing gas use.
 Occasionally, however, asthmatic patients or those suffering from severe bronchitis or other known lung disorders may elect not to use it.
 Ultimately, this is a decision best made by you and your dentist.
-Make sure you report any changes in your medical history to your dentist prior to using nitrous oxide.
+Make sure you report any changes in your medical history to your dentist prior to using laughing gas.

 What if I am pregnant?

-Nitrous oxide is the most commonly recommended sedation technique for expectant patients.
+Laughing gas is the most commonly recommended sedation technique for expectant patients.
 Although it does cross the placenta, it is not metabolized by the body; therefore, it has no effect on most organ systems and is removed from the body in a short period of time.
-If you have any further concerns about taking nitrous oxide while you are pregnant, you may wish to consult with your obstetrician prior to treatment in this office.
+If you have any further concerns about using laughing gas while you are pregnant, you may wish to consult with your obstetrician prior to treatment in this office.